Chongwen Wang

 While lately I am very interested in some specific topics in theoretical neuroscience: Cerebellum-like Structures, Geometry of Perceptual Manifolds, Clustering Principles of Neural Activity, Bridging Neural Manifolds and Neural Circuits, and how the new neurophysiological phenomena observed at molecular and single cellular level in experiment effects macroscopic neuronal networks dynamics.

-Here's a detailed version of my research interest (informal) on July 21st, 2023.
+Here's a detailed version of my research interest (informal) on July 21st

-- Research Assistant Shanghai JiaoTong University Supervisor: Ru-Yuan Zhang 2021.8-2022.1
+- Research Assistant Shanghai JiaoTong Univerisity Supervisor: Ru-Yuan Zhang 2021.8-2022.1

-- Research Assistant Xi'an JiaoTong Liverpool University Supervisor: Kaizhu Huang 2020.6-2021.6
+- Research Assistant Xi'an Jiaotong-Liverpool University Supervisor: Kaizhu Huang 2020.6-2021.6

 Zhihu(Quora Chinese version)